 In 20 years?

+While the half-life of many technical skills is shrinking, soft skills continue to stay relevant for the long term.
 You would continue communicating till you’re in this world.
 Even if you retire from work, you can continue to shine socially through your superior communication skills.

 Contrast this with subjects such as math, science, history, and engineering you study in school or college.
 We devote so much time to them, but most of us don’t use them to any significant level once we walk away with our degrees.

 Remember, English is a skill, not a subject.